R300-AI/ITRI-AI-Hub/docs/genio-evk/step3.md

 $ cd            # go back to the root directory
 ```

-### Step 2: Install and Verify the NeuronRT Library
+### Step 2: Install and verify the NeuronRT library
 Follow the [Instruction](https://mediatek.gitlab.io/genio/doc/ubuntu/bsp-installation/neuropilot.html#) to install and verify the NeuroPilot Hardware Packages (NeuronRT), to access MediaTek Deep Learning Accelerator (MDLA) and Vision Processor (VP).

 ## Install ArmNN on Ubuntu Genio